 CHARLESTON, W.Va. – Today the West Virginia Department of Education (WVDE) unveiled West Virginia Schools Balanced Scorecard (Balanced Scorecard) results, which outline accountability ratings for each public school in the Mountain State as part of West Virginia’s School Accountability System (WVAS).

-Each public school in the state will receive a scorecard that provides parents, students, educators and communities an annual update on multiple measures that together show how well students are learning, growing and achieving.
+Each public school in the state received a scorecard that provides parents, students, educators and communities an annual update on multiple measures that together show how well students are learning, growing and achieving.
 The Balanced Scorecard is used to outline clear information on where schools are excelling and in what areas schools may need to improve.

 The system helps ensure parents have objective information on their students’ academic achievement, while empowering state and district leaders to identify struggling students and schools.

-For more information on the Balanced Scorecard and to view school results, visit www.mywvschool.org.
+To view school results, visit www.mywvschool.org.